CLICK HERE to meet your judges!

 COSTUME COMPETITION RULES

 1. One costume per person.
 No separate entries from the same person.
-All entries must be made in person at one of the trade show booths.

 3. All costumes must be entered by their creator, with the exception of uncertified entries.
 Costumes may be worn by models, but prizes will be awarded to the person who created the costume, so both applicants must be present at the pre-judging and the contest.
 If you choose to use a model, be sure to include this information on your application.
 Uncertified entries (costumes created by a person or persons not in attendance) may be entered by the model, but are only eligible for consideration in the following award categories: Best in Show, Con Chair Spotlight, Best Individual: Uncertified, and Best Group: Uncertified.
 Creators of costumes entered in the uncertified category must be available during pre-judging to speak with judges via Google Hangouts.
 If the creator of the costume is unavailable to speak with judges, the entrant will only be able to enter as an Exhibition Costume and therefore will only be eligible for a Judges’ Award.